ergoplatform/ergo-tool/docs/dex-blog-post.md

 least using CLI, in the absence of better UI)
 2) our implementation should be simple and easy to use as an example of application development on top of Ergo and as an inspiration for other useful dApps.
-3) the commands should be available as the library of reusable components which can be used by developers to design and implement a much better UI for Ergo DEX.
+3) the commands are available as the library of reusable components which can be used by developers to design and implement a much better UI for Ergo DEX.

 In the next posts we are going look under the hood and see how to implement new commands of